10 Rome's best monuments

 6. The Basilica of St. John Lateran

-Of the four major basilicas that exist in the "Eternal City", St. John Lateran is the most important of them all.
-Not only because of its historical background as the cathedral of Rome and the place where all the Popes were proclaimed until not so long ago, but also because of the beauty of the interior of the basilica: everything in it is lavishly decorated, from the ceiling to the floor!
+A must-do in the "Eternal City" is to visit the catacombs and basilicas.
+Of the four major basilicas that exist, St. John Lateran is the most important of them all.
+Not only for its historical background as the cathedral of Rome and the place where until not long ago all the Popes were proclaimed, but also for the beauty of the interior of the basilica.

-I recommend you to visit it during your trip to the city if you are interested in history, architecture and religious art.
-Its size will amaze you as well as the elegance of its chapels, the cosmatesque cloister or the altar located under a gothic canopy.
-In addition, you will see amazing sites such as the Sanctuary of the Holy Staircase, the Sancta Sanctorum Chapel** or the Lateran Palace that have a very interesting history within Christianity.
+Its size will amaze you as well as the elegance of its chapels, the cosmatesque cloister or the altar located under a Gothic baldachin.
+In addition, you will see amazing sites such as the Sanctuary of the Holy Stairs, the Sancta Sanctorum Chapel** or the Lateran Palace that have a very interesting history within Christianity.

 7. The Roman Forum